 Yes, it’s a complex, effects heavy series that relies on a lot of practical sets, but if Paramount+ and CBS can give us three live-action Star Trek‘s a year, with (I’m sorry to say this) superior special effects (though admittedly less practical sets), surely Star Wars: Andor can be filmed and put together in around a year?

-Disney+ is really messing up it’s release of Star Wars material.
-It doesn’t feel like there is any method or strategy in their scheduling.
+Disney+ isn’t doing the best job it could, when it comes to its release schedule for Star Wars material.
+It doesn’t feel like their releases have a clear strategy.
 We’ve been waiting forever for Star Wars: The Mandalorian, season three.
-There was suddenly good spacing between Obi-Wan and Andor… but that was the exception, not the norm, and now we’re back in a period of waiting.
-Yes, we have the ad nauseam animated offerings and the ridiculous Lego crap, but not every Star Wars fan wants to watch cartoons or cross-promotional overly-blown adverts for toys.
+There was suddenly good spacing between Obi-Wan and Andor… but that seems to have been an exception, and now we’re back in a period of waiting.
+Yes, we have the ad nauseam animated offerings and the ridiculous Lego crap, but not every Star Wars fan wants animated sci-fi.
+We definitely don’t want cross-promotional overly-blown adverts for toy blocks.

 Disney+ needs to stop focusing on it’s over-saturated Marvel slate of less and less interesting offerings, and realise it has more to offer.
-Since Lucasfilm was sold to them, they’ve dropped the ball on Star Wars almost as often as they’ve caught it.
+Since Lucasfilm was sold to them, they’ve dropped the ball on Star Wars a few times.

 What do I mean?

-Solo?
-I know some people love the movie, but I’m not one of them… it sucked.
-It’s a horrible, bland movie.
-The actors are all great, and the effects were excellent, but everything else was just terrible.
+Then Solo.
+I know some people love the movie, but I’m not one of them.
+It’s a bland movie.
+The actors, especially Alden Ehrenreich, are all great, the effects were excellent, and there was a good story in there waiting to happen, but overall the movie didn’t resonate for me.
+It was just dull.

 Star Wars: The Mandalorian?
 It isn’t all that well written, but it reinvigorated my love for Star Wars and I really enjoy it.
-It has solid characters, and an interesting narrative that explores an exciting time in the Star Wars timeline.
+It was the perfect vehicle for launching live-action Star Wars TV.
+The show has solid characters and an interesting narrative that explores an exciting time in the Star Wars timeline.
 It’s another big tick.

 Star Wars: Obi-Wan Kenobi?
 Huge tick.